brenopacheco/dwm-fork/README.md

 # DWM 6.4 e81f17d fork

 1. TODO: when bar is visible, but polybar is not present, an additional gap is added. remove this gap
-2. only launch polybar if it has not yet launched
-3. launch sxhkd if it has not yet launched, add loop
 3. add sticky and systray
 4. add polybar subscribe
-5. sync sxhkd and picom conf
 6. add rofi conf
 7. test eww conf

 ## Patches
 - [-] [selfrestart](https://dwm.suckless.org/patches/selfrestart/dwm-r1615-selfrestart.diff)